syncfusion-content/javascript-docs/js/api/ejTreeView.md

-Gets or sets a value that indicates whether to enable drag and drop a node into ej.TreeView.
+Gets or sets a value that indicates whether to enable drag and drop a node in inter ej.TreeView.